Welcome to the Little Rock Air Force Base Natural Resources iSportsman Site

 Prerequisites for hunting on base include completing a hunter rules/safety briefing and, if born after 1968, completion of a state hunter safety course, as well as possessing a current Arkansas hunting license, any federal stamps where required and a base hunting permit.
 Hunting and fishing is available to active duty and their dependents, Department of Defense (DoD) employees, DoD retirees and guests of those stated personnel only.

 This site is your complete resource for discovering and participating in hunting and fishing opportunities on Little Rock AFB.
 Please check back often for important seasonal information and updates.

 If you do not find the answers to your questions on this site, or for additional questions and comments, we welcome your calls.
-Contact Sidney Counts, Natural Resources Manager, at 501-987-8788 or email him at email@example.com.
+Contact Dana Hardage, Natural Resources Manager, at 501-987-3681 or email her at email@example.com.